-Sales plans lay the foundation and strategy for sales organizations for the year ahead.
+With the start of a new year comes new sales and incentive plans.
+As the foundation and main performance driver for the year ahead, getting compensation right is critical.
 With a strategic sales plan, companies ensure they have the means and direction to reach their goals.
 Successful sales plan rollout and analysis are key to sales team productivity.

 Sales plan rollout ensures that new plans (e.g., territories, quotas, compensation, etc.) are communicated with the broader sales organization so that everyone understands the company’s goals and expectations.
 Year-round analysis then ensures your plan and sales reps are at peak performance.

 Traditionally, rollout follows an annual planning process completed at the end of each year.
 But there’s a problem with this approach—it’s outdated and isn’t getting you off on the right foot.
 Today’s world is changing too frequently to rely on a plan you created when circumstances were entirely different.
 Success in present-day markets requires agility, adaptability, and swift decision making that can only be achieved through continuous sales planning.

 To help you effectively roll out and analyze your plan, here’s your 12-month guide to articulating your sales compensation plan in 2021.

 When you designed your sales compensation plan, you likely had a planning team that helped piece together and align team incentives and goals.
 During sales plan rollout, members of this team will also play a vital role in successful plan communication.

 Key Role: Making sure the implementation follows the intended strategic direction